Stock Checker

 You have to be reminded that this is a sim racing shifter, as by looking at it you can easily be mistaken that this wouldn’t actually work on a sim rig.

-There are shifters on the list below that I’m going to recommend that can be both a H-pattern and sequential shifter.
+There are sim racing shifters in this guide that can be both a H-pattern and sequential shifter.
 These allow you to race in both modes without having to switch products.
-There is also a shifter below that can swap between being a physical handbrake and a sim racing sequential shifter.
+The Thrustmaster TSS Sparco Handbrake can also swap between being a physical handbrake and a sim racing sequential shifter.

-Every shifter below would make for a good sim racing shifter, and hopefully the information I provide below will help you narrow down which sim racing shifter is right for you.
+Every shifter in this guide would make for a good sim racing shifter, and hopefully, the information in this guide has helped you narrow down which sim racing shifter is right for you.

-Hopefully, this sim racing shifter guide will help you choose which gear shifter is the best sim racing shifter for your requirements.
-We’ve covered a wide range of shifters, from sequential only shifters to H-pattern and those that can do both.
+Hopefully, this sim racing buyers guide will help you choose which gear shifter is the best shifter for sim racing, and the best for your requirements.
+In this guide, I recommended my favourite products, including the best sequential shifters to H-pattern and some that can do both.

 Our recommendation for the all-around best sim racing shifter has to go to the Fanatec ClubSport SQ V1.5 Shifter.
 It leads the pack with its positive shifting feeling, and it can be easily switched between sequential and H-pattern modes.